 Overview

-Residents in the program receive specialized training in treating women with musculoskeletal problems, pelvic floor dysfunction, lymphedema, and osteoporosis.
+Residents in the program receive specialized training in treating individuals with conditions associated with gender specific conditions common in physical therapy practice.
+Training includes a broad span of topics covered in the Women’s Health Description of Specialty Practice including musculoskeletal conditions common in pregnancy and pelvic floor dysfunctions, lymphedema, and osteoporosis.
 The program is a one-year paid training experience.
 After completion, residents are eligible to sit for the women’s health specialty exam.

 Mentors